owainjhughes/patient-modelling/README.md

 # Big-Data-And-Predictive-Analytics
-Group Coursework for Big Data and Predictive Analytics module
+Group Coursework for Big Data and Predictive Analytics module by 3 group members.
+Jignesh, Owain & Jayden.

 ## Data Cleansing (Jignesh) and Visualization (Owain)
 Data from Dataset.csv can be cleaned and visualized by running 'cleansing_and_visualization.ipynb'